carpentries-incubator/lc-webscraping/_episodes/02-xpath.md

 > * Use the `//` syntax to select for elements regardless of where they are in the tree.
 > * The syntax to select the parent element relative to a context node is `..`
 > * The `$x(...)` JavaScript syntax will always return an array of nodes, regardless of the number of
 >   nodes returned by the query.
-Remembering that JavaScript uses _zero based indexing_, the syntax to get
+Contrary to XPath, JavaScript uses _zero based indexing_, so the syntax to get
 >   the first element of that array is therefore `$x(...)[0]`.
 >
 > Make sure you select this entire challenge box.
 If the result of your query displays only the title of